Scotland vs England: An Auld Enemy clash under the lights at Hampden awaits

-Scotland vs England: An Auld Enemy clash under the lights at Hampden awaits - just don't mention the Olympics
+Scotland vs England Preview: An Auld Enemy clash under the lights at Hampden awaits - just don't mention the Olympics

 It has been a toiling few months for Scotland in the Nations League but as they prepare to face England in their final group game at Hampden Park on Tuesday night, they could end it in the most unforgettable fashion.